 * Note: These general guidelines neither preclude nor assure admission.

-Applying to either the M.A. or Ph.D. program in Communication Studies requires submitting some materials to the Graduate School and some materials directly to the Department of Communication Studies.
+Applying to either the MA or PhD program in Communication Studies requires submitting some materials to the Graduate School and some materials directly to the department.
+To review the materials the Graduate School requires (e.g., transcripts, letters of recommendation, etc..), go to the following: http://grad.uga.edu/index.php/prospective-students/

-Our application deadline is January 4th .
-This means you should take the GRE in October or November to meet the January application deadline.
+All application materials, including those you submit directly to the Graduate School and those you submit directly to the department are due December 16, 2016.
+This means you should take the GRE early enough so that scores can be reported by the due date.
 Your application will not receive full consideration if it is not complete by the deadline.
-Acceptance letters will go out between February 1st and April 15th.
+Acceptance letters will go out between January 15th and April 15th.

 Your application will be reviewed by the Department Graduate Admissions Committee when all of the materials itemized below have been submitted: